 - Toilet-to-wall dimensions: This is arguably the most important measurement that you’re going to make.
 This determines how far out your toilet goes from the wall.
 You’ll need to get a tape measure and, once again, measure your old toilet before getting a new one.
 For this part, you’re going to measure the rough-in, which is the distance between the center of the bolts next to the drain pipe and the wall.
-This is typically going to be 12 inches, although the rough-in can range between 10-14 inches.
+This is typically 12 inches, although the rough-in can range between 10-14 inches.

-- Width: This is fairly simple to measure.
+- Width: This is relatively simple to measure.
 Determine whether the toilet tank or the bowl is wider.
 Then, you’re going to want to measure from the left edge to the right edge.
 The widths of toilets vary, but it’s a general rule of thumb that you’ll want to allocate at least 30 inches in your bathroom for your toilet.
 This will also enable you to move comfortably whenever you use the bathroom.

 Other Things to Consider

 - Give the toilet more room than necessary.
-You obviously want to have room to move about.
+You want to have room to move about.
 If you have a shower door or a bathroom door, you don’t want it to hit the front of the toilet.
 So, when taking measurements, also keep in mind that you want to measure the maximum and give the toilet plenty of extra space.

 - Don’t forget about other features.
 You may also want to measure the size of the water supply line.
 This is what essentially carries water to the tank from the wall and enables the toilet to flush.
 You’ll want to measure the size of this, too, to make sure that the height of the toilet is suitable.

-Make sure that you have enough space to move around in your bathroom, and the toilet is a comfortable height for you and your family.
-Otherwise, you have tons of options for your new toilet and you can get as creative as you’d like!
+Make sure that you have enough space to move around in your bathroom and the toilet is a comfortable height for you and your family.
+Otherwise, you have tons of options for your new toilet, and you can get as creative as you’d like!